rwpalmer/DFPlay/ff.md

  - expand/collapse
  - close all
- - create new (Folder or Session ... prompting for the name of eith
+ - create new (Folder or Session ... prompting for the name)

+ Right-clicking on a Folder would allow me to

+ - expand/collapse
+ -

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4OTk3MjU2MCwxMTQ5ODIwNDA2XX0=
+eyJoaXN0b3J5IjpbLTM4NzUwODMxOCwxMTQ5ODIwNDA2XX0=
 -->